 Here are our top tips for creating super-smooth protein powder shakes at home…

-This way less powder sticks to the blender jug so you consume more and waste less.
+- Put the fruit or veg in first – this way less powder sticks to the blender jug so you consume more and waste less.

-This stops it from sticking to the jug during the blending process.
+- Cover the vegan protein powder with liquid – this stops it from sticking to the jug during the blending process.

-If any rogue powder has stuck to the side, the chunks of fruit and veg will dislodge it (but once you start blending the chucks disappear so it’s too late).
+- Give it a shake before blending – if any rogue powder has stuck to the side, the chunks of fruit and veg will dislodge it (but once you start blending the chucks disappear so it’s too late).

-This moves any of the remaining fruit chunks out of their usual blending orbit, so they’re more likely to get smooshed by the blades.
+- Shake again halfway through – this moves any of the remaining fruit chunks out of their usual blending orbit, so they’re more likely to get smooshed by the blades.
 No-one likes banana chunks in the bottom of their smoothie!